miki151/keeperrl_wiki/Gameplay/RTS/Quick_Start_Walkthrough.md

 ------------

 Various [Constructions](/keeperrl_wiki/Constructions "wikilink") are possible.
+Once you have the space dug out, construct items by clicking on the pickaxe icon, then the relevant menu.
+For example, your creatures will need Living space, and then specifically beds: once you've designated the place to build them, your
-Construct items by clicking on the pickaxe icon.
-Select squares for your [Imps](/keeperrl_wiki/Imp "wikilink") to dig and cut.
-Assign dungeon squares for storage of [Resources](/keeperrl_wiki/Resources "wikilink") and items.
-Build treasure rooms, dormitories, training rooms, libraries, workshops, forges, laboratories, jewellers, ritual rooms, beast lairs, graveyards, prisons and torture chambers etc. To do this you must dig out a space and build the appropriate furniture you desire.
-The selected construction will highlight in green.
+[Imps](/keeperrl_wiki/Imp "wikilink") will proceed to the site and assemble the furniture.
+You can similarly assign dungeon squares for storage of [Resources](/keeperrl_wiki/Resources "wikilink") and Equipment.
+Build treasure rooms, dormitories, training rooms, libraries, workshops, forges, laboratories, jewellers, ritual rooms, beast lairs, graveyards, prisons and torture chambers etc!

-Click on map squares to give the orders.
+(Or you can mix rooms!
+Forges and workshops can peaceably coexist, as can libraries and training dummies.
+Creatures can sleep and study in the same room.
+It's up to you!)

 Orders
 ------

-Use the orders menu from the construction tab to claim tiles, fetch items, prioritise tasks and remove construction.
-The selected option will highlight in green.
+Use the orders menu from the construction tab to claim (or unclaim) tiles, fetch items, prioritise tasks and remove construction.
+The selected option will highlight in yellow.
 Click on the map squares to issue the orders.
 You can set up forbidden zones and this is the best way to stop your creatures angering nearby inhabitants or to keep them locked in a room out of trouble.